Nitta-Jo

-Nitta-Jo (born in Paris on October 8, 1881, or 1887) was the stage name for French singer and performer Jeanne Daflon, also known as Fannie Daflon or Jeanne Nitta Dufflin or Fanny Dafflan.
+Nitta-Jo was the stage name for French singer and performer Fanny Dafflon born in Paris on October 7, 1880.
+She was also known as Fanny Durnell (spouse name), and mistakenly named Jeanne Daflon or Jeanne Dufflin in various publications.

 Personal life

-She was the daughter of Philip Dafflon, general manager of the Le Bon Marché department store in Paris.
+She was the daughter of a Swiss accountant and a French dressmaker.
 It was said that she made her stage debut at the age of 9, but another account states that as a child from Montmartre "she used to deliver hats from a shop on the Rue de la Paix on her bicycle[,] and when she grew up she became a salesgirl. ...A well known singing teacher became interested in her voice and gave her lessons and, in due course of time, she became a concert singer."

-She was married around 1912 in Bucharest, Romania, to Charles E. Durnell, "an American horseman who was in charge of the racing stables of the Romanian Prime Minister."
-Durnell's nickname was "Boots," and he was a noted horse owner and trainer who "handled the entries of the Queen of Rumania for seven years."
+She was married in 1913 in Romania to Charles Elwood Durnell, nicknamed "Boots", a noted American horse owner and trainer who was in charge of the racing stables of the Romanian politician Alexandru Marghiloman.
 The couple lived in Romania until the country entered the Great War, then they relocated to Russia, where Durnell also raced horses.

-They had one child, a boy, who was born in the United States shortly after they arrived.
-Charles E. "Boots" Durnell died February 16, 1949, in Arcadia, California.
+They had one son, Bertrand Charles Durnell, born on September 4, 1918, in New York shortly after they arrived in the United States.
+Charles E. Durnell died February 16, 1949, in Arcadia, California.

+Nitta-Jo was the godmother of the son of French composer Mimi Recagno.
+She died after 1946.